chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-This guide details how to set up the load balancer configuration for Chef Automate and Chef Infra Server.

-## Listed below are some examples for setting up load balancer
+This guide will show you how to configure a load balancer for Chef Automate and Chef Infra Server.
+Below are some examples of load balancer setups.

+## Load Balancer Setup Examples

 - Using NGINX
 - Using HA Proxy

 ## Load Balancer Prerequisites

--  Configure DNSs for Automate and Chef Server.

-   In the following examples we have assumed that you have DNSs configured with these domain names:
+-  Before proceeding with the load balancer setup, you will need to configure DNS for Automate and Chef Server.
+In this guide, we assume that you have already set up DNS with the following domain names:

    - Chef Automate: chefautomate.example.com
    - Chef Infra Server: chefinfraserver.example.com

 ## Load Balancer architecture

-Following are the recommended architecture for Load Balancer setup in Automate.
-You can choose either one of them based on your feasibility.
+There are two recommended load balancer setups for Automate, depending on your feasibility:

-- 2 Load Balancers with 2 private ips each (each LB is shared between Automate and Chef Server)
+- Option 1: 2 Load Balancers with 2 Private IPs Each
-   - In this setup we need two indentical Load Balancer nodes to ensure High Availablity.
+   - This setup requires two identical load balancer nodes to ensure high availability.
-   - Each node requires two private ips( one for Automate and another for Chef Server ).
+   - Each node needs two private IPs, one for Automate and another for Chef Server.
-   - Automate DNS (chefautomate.example.com) should be pointed to the Private IP 1 of both the nodes and Chef Server DNS (chefinfraserver.example.com) should be pointed to the Private IP 2 of both the node.
+   - To set up DNS, point the Chef Automate DNS (chefautomate.example.com) to Private IP 1 of both nodes, and the Chef Server DNS (chefinfraserver.example.com) to Private IP 2 of both nodes.
-- 4 Load Balancers, separate for Automate and separate for Chef Server (single private IP required on each node unlike the above example)
+- Option 2: 4 Load Balancers, Separate for Automate and separate for Chef Server
-   - In this setup we need 2 Load Balancers for Automate and 2 for Chef Server to ensure High Availability.
+   - This setup requires two load balancers for Automate and two for Chef Server to ensure high availability.
+   - Each node only requires one private IP.
-   - Automate DNS (chefautomate.example.com) should be pointed to the Automate nodes and Chef Server DNS (chefinfraserver.example.com) should be pointed to the Chef Server nodes.
+   - To set up DNS, point the Chef Automate DNS (chefautomate.example.com) to the Automate nodes, and the Chef Server DNS (chefinfraserver.example.com) to the Chef Server nodes.

+With these load balancer setups, you can ensure high availability for Chef Automate and Chef Infra Server.

 ## 2 Load Balancer Setup with 2 private ips each

 ### Load Balancer setup using NGINX

-### Install Nginx on all Load Balancers
+#### Install Nginx on all Load Balancers

 For Debian / Ubuntu :